placeAtlas/atlas-2022/CONTRIBUTING.md

 # Contributing

 This project is open source.
-You may contribute to the project by submitting a Pull Request on the GitHub repo.
+You may contribute to the project by submitting a Pull Request on the GitHub repo or send your submissions through Reddit.
+Other than than, you cau use Discord or Reddit for help.

 ## Map Contributions